TITLE IX DUE PROCESSCONTACT US NOW FOR A CONSULTATION

 - Schools must afford any rights or opportunities made available to one party to the other party.

 - Schools are not allowed to used fixed operating assumptions or rules that favor accusers over the accused in investigations related to sexual assault.

 - Schools no longer have to resolve Title IX cases within 60 days.

-Call Duffy Law Today to Speak with a Connecticut Title IX Attorney
+Call Duffy Law Today to Speak with an Experienced Connecticut Title IX Attorney

 If you are involved in a sexual assault case involving an investigation conducted by an academic institution, call an attorney as soon as possible, because the representation of a lawyer will ensure the full protection of your legal rights.
-At Duffy Law, our lawyers are familiar with both Title IX and college code violations, and we will do everything we can to bring your case to a successful resolution.
-To schedule a case evaluation with one of our Connecticut Title IX attorneys, call our office today at (203) 946-2000 or send us an email through our online contact form.
+At Duffy Law, our lawyers have extensive experience with both Title IX and college code violations, and we will do everything we can to bring your case to a successful resolution.
+To schedule a case evaluation with one of our Connecticut-based Title IX attorneys, call our office today at (203) 946-2000 or send us an email through our online contact form.